-1 Dead, 1 Wounded In Shooting at Nevada Mormon Church
+1 Dead, 1 Wounded In Shooting At Nevada Mormon Church

 Acknowledging the victims names are on social media, Gehman said they are giving time for family members to learn of the news and grieve before releasing their names to the press.

-“Our hearts go out to family members of those who have lost someone and those who were in the church today when tragedy occurred.”
-Fallon Mayer Ken Tedford said.
+“Our hearts go out to family members of those who have lost someone and those who were in the church today when tragedy occurred,” Fallon Mayor Ken Tedford said.